Quality improvement and interventions

-• quality development and complex interventions in general practice
+• Research into clinical behaviour and complex interventions in general practice

-The current research activities include projects on medication optimisation in elderly residing in nursing homes, anticoagulant therapy in patients with atrial fibrillation, patient involvement in the treatment of multimorbidity, and clinical decision-making and the use of video consultations in general practice.
+Current research includes medication optimisation for older people in nursing homes, anticoagulant therapy for patients with atrial fibrillation, patient involvement in the management of multimorbidity, clinical decision-making and the use of video consultations in general practice.

 Selected publications